on this page

 If your Centrelink online account is linked to myGov, sign in now to set up Centrepay deductions.

-- asking the business you want to pay, to set it up for you
+- by asking the business you want to pay to set it up for you

-Once you’ve agreed to have a Centrepay deduction, we pay the business for you, out of your Centrelink payment.
-We’ll send you a letter telling you we’ve set up your deduction.
+Once you’ve arranged a Centrepay deduction, we pay the business for you, out of your Centrelink payment.
+We’ll send you a letter confirming details of the deduction including the start date.
 You can also check your deduction summary online.

-The lowest amount we can deduct is $10 per fortnight.
+The lowest amount you can set up is $10 per fortnight.

 When it will start

 You can tell us when to start your deduction.
 This could be either:

 - from your next Centrelink payment

 - anytime up to 8 weeks in advance.

 We’ll deduct the money every fortnight.
 We’ll do this on the same day you get your Centrelink payment.